haulaah/IR-KB/Apache NiFi Process Template (Middleware Integration Platform)/readme.md

 The NiFi pipeline automates the following tasks:

 1. CSV dataset ingestion
-2. CSV to RDF/Turtle transformation
+2. CSV to RDF/Turtle transformation using ontology based semantic mapping
-3. Ontology-based semantic mapping
-4. RDF data loading into Ontotext GraphDB
+3. RDF data loading into Ontotext GraphDB
-5. Logging, monitoring, and debugging of workflow execution
+4. Logging, monitoring, and debugging of workflow execution

 ## Pipeline Architecture